 Still, there are caveats to the general recommendation for using a secured credit card to improve bad credit.
 Some people need an emergency line of credit (i.e. a loan) as a feature of their credit improvement credit card.
 For this purpose, unsecured credit cards for bad credit are the best fit, and fortunately the new credit card law (CARD Act) has made such cards relatively less expensive.
 The CARD Act prohibits fees totaling more than 25% of a card’s starting limit.
 Even after credit card companies reacted to this change by instituting initial processing fees of $25-45 and annual fees of around $75, unsecured credit cards are still far less expensive than they were—when credit limits were consumed by up to $200 in fees.
 While there are myriad options for unsecured credit cards, a popular choice is the First Premier® Bank Classic Credit Card.

 Various alternatives are available to you if you wish to improve your credit, but each requires initiative and discipline.
 As long as you exercise both, however, your credit card history will become less of a factor in your credit future.

-This guest post comes from Odysseas Papadimitriou, CEO and Founder of CardHub.com, an online marketplace for credit card offers.
+This guest post comes from Odysseas Papadimitriou, CEO and Founder of CardHub.com.